Heinz Galinski

-Heinz Galinski (28 November 1912 – 19 July 1992) was president of the Central Council of Jews in Germany (Zentralrat der Juden in Deutschland) from 1954–1963 and 1988 until his death in 1992.
+Heinz Galinski (28 November 1912 – 19 July 1992) was president of the Central Council of Jews in Germany (Zentralrat der Juden in Deutschland) from 1954 to 1963 and 1988 until his death in 1992, and Holocaust survivor.

 Early life

 Galinski was born in Marienburg (Malbork) in what was then West Prussia.
 His father was a businessman World War I veteran.
 After completing his Abitur, Galinski started an apprenticeship as a textile salesman, starting work in Rathenow in 1933.
 In 1938, he moved to Prenzlauer Berg, Berlin, however, he was conscripted into forced labor in 1940.
 In 1943, he was deported to Auschwitz.
 After also spending time in the concentration camps Buchenwald and Bergen-Belsen he was liberated by British troops on 20 April 1945.
 Unlike many other Holocaust survivors, Galinski remained in Germany after the end of World War II.

 Career

 Immediately after the end of the war, Galinski took up prominent roles in several antifascist organizations, including the Union of Persecutees of the Nazi Regime.
 From 1949 to 1992, he was chairman of the Jewish congregation of Berlin.
 In 1987, Galinski became an honorary citizen of the city.
 From 1954 to 1963, he was the first president of the Central Council of Jews in Germany.
 In 1988, he then succeeded Werner Nachmann as the head of the Central Council of Jews, the most important Jewish organization in Germany; he kept this position until his death in 1992 in Berlin.